I’m a big believer in building a strong, balanced body for my athletes.

 be a primary goal.
-Unfortunately, a lot of athletes tend to neglect direct arm training but I think that this is a mistake.
+Unfortunately, a lot of athletes tend to neglect training certain body parts such as direct arm training and I think that this is a mistake.
 You’re only as strong as your weakest link and if you’re not training your arms, an injury may be lurking.
-Injuries are always possible -simply by walking down the street – but I’ve learned that if I train my body as a whole, I tend to stay injury free.
+Injuries are, of course, inevitable – bending down to tie your shoe and tweaking a muscle in your back, stepping off of a curb awkwardly and twisting an ankle, tripping, sleeping in a less than optimal position, etc. I’ve learned, though, that if I train my body as a whole, I tend to stay injury resistant.

-I disagree and here’s a great example.
+And here’s a great example.

 Egypt ’s most famous strongmen, powerful weightlifters and world record holders like El Fayad, Khadr El Touni and so many others were influenced directly or indirectly by Nossier.

-This is probably a first amongst weightlifters and is something that has all but been forgotten.
+This is probably a first among weightlifters and is something that has all but been forgotten.
 I rarely see Crossfitters doing direct biceps exercises nor do I see weightlifters do direct isolated arm training – at least not in a bodybuilding sense.